surbeym/Calculator-Homework/README.md

  The calculator has the wrinkle of using a variable expression.
  Two artifacts were added to handle this.
 A map and an expression stack.
 The map was used to store variable names and values, as well as a flag to mark it as resolved if a value has been assigned.
  There is also an expression stack.
 It follows the same idea as the operations and operands stack.
 The top of the stack contains the variable name for the next variable expression that needs a value assigned.
 Since they are solved right to left, the stack will always have the very previous variable that needs solution.
+ Some issues arose when trying to manage the expression stacks and maps, so counters for open let parenthesis and flags to know how deep inside a LET expression were added.
+These flags ensure the proper time to "collapse" operations to produce the result or assign it to a variable.

  #### Parsing
  In order to parse the String, the operations are converted with the following substitution: